anhtudotinfo/fullstack-web/README.md

 * whitenoise==6.2.0
 * cryptography==39.0.0

-Note -> The nltk library is a discrete package which means it installs and uses its own libraries and packages.
+Note -> The nltk library is a discrete package installer which means it installs and uses its own libraries.
 You have to run nltk.download() from a Python terminal or in a Python script file if the nltk library requires you to do so and download the neccesary packages needed.

 * To start Django server use: manage.py runserver and to start the front-end Node(React) server use: npm start